Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Formation and early evolution of stars and disks

 \subsection{Protoplanetary disks and gravity}

-[H-III:3.6] ``The\indexit{magneto-rotational instability} mechanisms of angular momentum transport determine the mass distribution within the protoplanetary disk.
-It is important to understand whether gravitational instabilities dominate this transport, in which case accretion onto the central star is likely to decay away with time, leaving a relatively massive disk behind; or whether another mechanism not tied to gravity can reduce disk mass distributions leading to the epoch of planet formation.
+\ors[III:3.6] ``The\indexit{instability!magneto-rotational} mechanisms of angular momentum transport determine the \indexit{disk!protoplanetary}mass distribution within the protoplanetary disk.
+It is important to understand whether gravitational \indexit{instability!gravitational}instabilities dominate this transport, in which case accretion onto the central star is likely to decay away with time, leaving a relatively massive disk behind; or whether another mechanism not tied to gravity can reduce disk mass distributions leading to the epoch of planet formation.

-The one non-gravitational mechanism of angular momentum transport that we currently understand (at some level) is the magneto-rotational instability (MRI; Sect.~\ref{sec:magrot}).
-It is possible that the upper layers of the otherwise cold disk can be non-thermally ionized by stellar X-rays [(as suggested in Fig.~\ref{fig:protoplanetary_disk})] and cosmic rays [entering from outside the system], to the extent that a significant amount of mass and angular momentum transport can occur.
+The one non-gravitational mechanism of angular momentum transport that we currently understand (at some level) is the \indexit{instability!magneto-rotational}magneto-rotational instability (MRI; Sect.~\ref{sec:magrot}). \indexit{MRI|see{instability}}It is possible that the upper layers of the otherwise cold disk can be non-thermally ionized by stellar X-rays [(as suggested in Fig.~\ref{fig:protoplanetary_disk})] and cosmic rays [entering from outside the system], to the extent that a significant amount of mass and angular momentum transport can occur.
 If large amounts of the disk can be activated magnetically in this way, then the disk can behave essentially as a standard viscous disk, with most of the mass at large radii.
 However, X-ray and cosmic ray ionization are insufficient if small dust grains, which can absorb ions and electrons very efficiently, are not heavily depleted. [\ldots\ Whereas {\em Spitzer} {\em IRS} ({\em Infra-Red Spectrograph}) spectra suggest levels of depletion of $10^{-2}$ to $10^{-3}$ from interstellar medium values of small dust, it appears that] depletions of order $10^{-4}$ are needed for the MRI to operate robustly in upper disk layers.

-As discussed earlier, it is plausible if not likely that protostellar disks are initially gravitationally unstable, given\indexit{gravitational instability} the need to accrete most of the mass of the central star through the disk and likely limited MRI transport in cold disks.
-If the MRI is inefficient, the disk could settle into a state of marginal gravitational instability, with\indexit{definition!Toomre parameter} the Toomre\indexit{Toomre parameter!definition} parameter
+As discussed earlier, it is plausible if not likely that protostellar disks are initially gravitationally unstable, given\indexit{gravitational!instability} the need to accrete most of the mass of the central star through the disk and likely limited MRI transport in cold disks.
+If the MRI is inefficient, the disk could settle into a state of marginal gravitational \indexit{Toomre parameter}instability, with\indexit{definition!Toomre parameter} the Toomre\indexit{Toomre parameter|seealso{definition}} parameter

 where $\Omega$ is the Keplerian (presumed to be the epicyclic) angular frequency and $\Sigma$ is the disk surface mass density [(the epicyclic frequency is the frequency at which a radially displaced parcel oscillates within the disk)].
 The $Q$ parameter basically results from satisfying two conditions: one, that gravity can overcome resisting gas pressure forces; and two, that gravity is stronger than the effects of angular momentum in opposing collapse.
 Larger values of $Q$ mean that the disk is gravitationally-stable, while smaller values of $Q$ indicate strong instability.
 In many instances disks tend to self-regulate; strong instabilities tend to produce heating via shocks which raise $c_{\rm s}$ and thus increase $Q$, until the sound speed rises sufficiently that the instabilities heating the gas begin to decay.